themysticg/APR24-SWE4202-Computing-Infrastructure/README.md

 - **System Analysis**: Document the current setup and propose improvements.
 - **Testing Results**: Summarize the performance tests and any necessary optimizations.
 - **Deployment Plan**: A clear plan for implementation, including timelines and resources.

+## Task 2

+* [ ] Analyse Cloud Costs

+* [ ] Plan for Mobility and Remote Access

+* [ ] Evaluate Current Cloud Skills

+* [ ] Ensure Scalability and Security

+* [ ] Cloud Storage and Backup

+**Scenario:**
+TechXcel is shifting to a cloud-first approach to increase flexibility and reduce costs.
+You are required to create a strategy for this migration.
+Steps:

+1. Analyse Cloud Costs:
+- What are the costs of migrating to the cloud?
+- Look at both the short-term (migration) and long-term (maintenance) expenses.

+2. Plan for Mobility and Remote Access:
+- How will employees work remotely?
+- Consider application portability, data accessibility, and network readiness.

+3. Evaluate Current Cloud Skills:
+- Assess the team’s cloud management skills.
+- Suggest training programs to bridge any gaps.

+4. Ensure Scalability and Security:
+- Plan for scalable cloud solutions that can grow with the company.
+- Implement strong security measures for cloud data protection.

+5. Cloud Storage and Backup:
+- Ensure reliable cloud storage and backup processes.
+- Plan for disaster recovery in case of failure.

+### Deliverables:
+* [ ] Detailed cloud adoption strategy

+* [ ] Use Cisco Packet Tracer

+- A detailed cloud adoption strategy that addresses cost, scalability, security, and performance.
+- Use Cisco Packet Tracer to visualize the network's connection to cloud resources.